"Incarcerated" and "Strangulated" Inguinal Hernias are surgical emergencies.

 - Usually performed under general anaesthesia.

-- Involves small incisions in the lower abdomen, allowing the surgeon to use tools to repair the hernia with mesh placement.
+- Uses small abdominal incisions, allowing the surgeon to repair the hernia with mesh placement.
+Shorter recovery time compared to open repair.

 Potential Surgical Complications

-- General Anaesthesia Risks: Includes nausea, vomiting, urinary retention, sore throat, and in rare cases, MI, stroke, pneumonia, and blood clots.
+- General Anaesthesia Risks: Nausea, vomiting, urinary retention, sore throat, and in rare cases, MI, stroke, pneumonia, and blood clots.

-- Wound Infection: Seen in less than 2% of patients, may need antibiotics and further review if symptoms arise.
+- Wound Infection: Seen in less than 2% of cases, may need antibiotics if symptoms arise.

-- Painful Scar: Some patients may experience pain near the incision, which usually resolves over time or may require local anaesthetic injections.
+- Painful Scar: Some patients may experience pain near the incision, usually resolving over time or with local anaesthetic injections.

-- Injury to Internal Organs: Although rare, accidental damage to internal organs (e.g., bladder, intestines) can occur and may require further intervention.
+- Injury to Internal Organs: Rare, but accidental damage to organs (e.g., bladder, intestines) may require further intervention.

 References